 | Share Content with Friends & Clients |

-Here is a list of most common biocharacteristics recognized across various medical traditions that use Biocharacteristics theory (Ayurveda, Unani Tibb, Greek Medicine, Chinese Medicine):
+Here is a list of most common biocharacteristics recognized across various medical traditions that use Biocharacteristics theory (Ayurveda, Unani Tibb, Greek Medicine, Chinese Medicine, Western Herbalism).

 -